arnauldm/stm32f4_ada_tuto/README.md

 ## Compile

 To run each example, connect the stm32f407 discovery board, compile the firmware and flash it with openocd:

 	make
 	make flash

+## Minicom

+The example `04_usart/` makes use of the USART, allowing us to connect a console and to get some messages from the firmware.

+Connect USB/TTL like this:

+	USB/TTL RX pin <-> PB6
+	USB/TTL TX pin <-> PB7

+And then, on a shell launch:

+	minicom -D /dev/ttyUSB0 -b 9600

+Note: read [04_usart/README] for the full explanation.

+## Debugging with gdb

+In a term, launch `openocd`:

+	openocd -f /usr/share/openocd/scripts/board/stm32f4discovery.cfg

+Then, launch the debugger in another term with the following commands:

+	arm-eabi-gdb
+	> target extended-remote 127.0.0.1:3333
+	> mon reset halt
+	> load build/main.elf
+	> symbol-file build/main.elf
+	> b _ada_main
+	> c